aleksein/cordova-plugin-drawoverapps/README.md

-Draw Over All Apps plugin for Cordova AND request to stop optimising battery usage
+Draw Over All Apps plugin for Cordova (updated for working with PhoneGap build process) AND request to stop optimising battery usage (ACTION_REQUEST_IGNORE_BATTERY_OPTIMIZATIONS)
 ===============================